Expedition 51: Expedition 50/51 launch and docking

-April 2017 - Expedition 51 Begins
+April 2017 - Expedition 51 begins

-Prep for Visitors
+Prep for visitors

 On April 9, 2017, Expedition 50, commanded by NASA astronaut Shane Kimbrough, handed over control of the station to Expedition 51 commanded by Whitson.
 Kimbrough, along with cosmonauts Sergey Ryzhikov and Andrey Borisenko of Roscosmos, undocked from the station at 7:57 UTC on April 10 in the Soyuz MS-02 spacecraft, they landed safely southeast of Dzhezkazgan, Kazakhstan.
 Once Expedition 50 departed, the crew started up their human research and maintenance on the U.S. spacesuits.
 Whitson explored how new lights installed in the station were affecting the crew health and wellness while Pesquet dumped cooling water and purged gas buildup from the water tanks inside the spacesuits in preparation for the May 12 spacewalk.
 Throughout the Expedition, the crew swapped between their roles as orbital scientists to maintenance technicians, from a morning of observing what happens to materials heated to extreme temperatures in zero-g to flushing water tanks in Progress M-66.

 Research

 The crew grew Chinese cabbage and Red Romaine lettuce in the Veggie facility.
 Veg-03 had a goal of further demonstrating the proof of concept for the Veggie plant growth chamber and planting pillows.
-Long duration missions in the solar system require a fresh food supply to supplement the crew diets.
+Long duration missions in the Solar System require a fresh food supply to supplement the crew diets.
 Previous investigations focused on productivity, but the limited quarters of the ISS hampered large-scale crop production tests.

 The crew installed and configured the JAXA Protein Crystal Growth #12 experiment in the JEM Ryutai rack.
 The two canisters contained 47 protein samples prepared by Russian and Japanese researchers to grow high quality proteins in a microgravity environment at constant temperature for 6 weeks in order to develop drugs for multi-drug-resistant bacteria, Alzheimer's disease, muscular dystrophy and periodontitis.

-New Arrivals: Soyuz MS-04 and Cygnus-7
+New arrivals: Soyuz MS-04 and Cygnus-7

-The Soyuz MS-04 launched from the Baikonur Cosmodrome in Kazakhstan at 7:13 UTC on Thursday, April 20th with Fyodor Yurchikhin and Jack Fischer.
+The Soyuz MS-04 launched from the Baikonur Cosmodrome in Kazakhstan at 7:13 UTC on Thursday, April 20 with Fyodor Yurchikhin and Jack Fischer.
 They docked their Soyuz on the Poisk module at 13:18 UTC.
-The hatches opened at 15:25 UTC on April 20th to complete the full Expedition 51 compliment to 5: Whitson, Novitskiy, Pesquet, Yurchikhin and Fischer.
-On April 20th, Pesquet and Whitson used the Space Station's robotic Canadarm2 to capture Orbital ATK's Cygnus-7 cargo spacecraft at 10:05 UTC.
-The Cygnus was docked to the earth-facing port of the Unity module at 12:39 UTC, it had brought more than 7,600 pounds of research and supplies to support Expeditions 51 and 52.
+The hatches opened at 15:25 UTC on April 20 to complete the full Expedition 51 complement to five: Whitson, Novitskiy, Pesquet, Yurchikhin and Fischer.
+On April 20, Pesquet and Whitson used the Space Station's robotic Canadarm2 to capture Orbital ATK's Cygnus-7 cargo spacecraft at 10:05 UTC.
+The Cygnus was docked to the Earth-facing port of the Unity module at 12:39 UTC, it had brought more than 7,600 pounds of research and supplies to support Expeditions 51 and 52.